any2cards/rove/readme.md

 - profile-boards
 - traits

-There are three top-level directories; `data` , `images` , and `xwc`.
+There are four top-level directories; 'config', `data` , `images` , and `xwc`.

+### config

+The `config` folder contains all configuration files used to generate the RAV data in JSON format.

 ### data

-The `data` folder contains all RV Asset Viewer data in JSON format.
+The `data` folder contains all RAV data in JSON format.

 ### images

-The `images` folder contains all RV Asset Viewer images for each of the above components.
+The `images` folder contains all RAV images for each of the above components.

 ### xwc

-The `xwc` folder contains all of the files that power the RV Asset Viewer Chrome Extension.
+The `xwc` folder contains all of the files that power the RAV Chrome Extension.

 ## Bugs / Issues